Draghi in the mix as Italy elects new president

 Billionaire former premier Silvio Berlusconi withdrew from the contest on Saturday, but despite continued wrangling over the weekend, no clear candidate has yet emerged.

-Draghi is facing opposition from Berlusconi’s Forza Italia party and also Matteo Salvini of the anti-immigration League party, who says he should stay where he is.
+Berlusconi and Matteo Salvini of the anti-immigration League party oppose Draghi’s candidacy, arguing he should stay where he is as Italy emerges from the coronavirus crisis.

-“It would be dangerous for Italy in a difficult economic time… to reinvent a new government from scratch.
-It would stop the country for days and days,” Salvini told reporters on Sunday.
+“It would be dangerous for Italy in a difficult economic time… to reinvent a new government from scratch,” Salvini told reporters on Sunday.

-Italy’s presidency is largely ceremonial, but the head of state wields considerable power during political crises, from dissolving parliament to picking new prime ministers and denying mandates to fragile coalitions.
+The head of state is a largely ceremonial post but the holder wields considerable power during political crises, from dissolving parliament to picking new prime ministers and denying mandates to fragile coalitions.

 The election, a secret ballot conducted over several days by more than 1,000 MPs, senators and regional representatives, is notoriously hard to predict.